The Yoga Sutras: Transform Panic Into Inner Calm With Pranayama

 Your breath can be an ally or a foe depending on how you use it.

-If you don’t control the breath it will control you and therefore also your mood.
+If you don’t learn to consciously control your breath it will control you and it will be harder to manage your mood.

 Most of us spend the majority of our time breathing unconsciously and erratically and in a shallow way.

-This sends distress signals to your mind and body which alter the way you feel and the way you perceive the world around you.
+This sends distress signals to your mind and body which alters the way you feel and the way you perceive the world around you.

-This can exacerbate conditions like chronic stress, anxiety, and depression.
+This makes conditions like chronic stress, anxiety, and depression much worse.

-How Yoga helped me transform panic into inner calm.
+How Yoga helped me transform panic attacks into inner calm.

-I’ve struggled with these since early childhood but things in my personal life blew up in my face and I ended up having a straight up “dark night of the soul” moment in 2014.
+I’ve struggled with these since early childhood but things in my personal life blew up in my face and I ended up having a straight-up “dark night of the soul” moment a few years back.